Textile industry: Commerce and regulation

 The Multi Fibre Arrangement (MFA) governed the world trade in textiles and garments from 1974 through 2004, imposing quotas on the amount developing countries could export to developed countries.
 It expired on 1 January 2005.

 The MFA was introduced in 1974 as a short-term measure intended to allow developed countries to adjust to imports from the developing world.
 Developing countries have a natural advantage in textile production because it is labor-intensive and they have low labor costs.
 According to a World Bank/International Monetary Fund (IMF) study, the system has cost the developing world 27 million jobs and $40 billion a year in lost exports.

 However, the Arrangement was not negative for all developing countries.
 For example, the European Union (EU) imposed no restrictions or duties on imports from the very poor countries, such as Bangladesh, leading to a massive expansion of the industry there.

 At the General Agreement on Tariffs and Trade (GATT) Uruguay Round, it was decided to bring the textile trade under the jurisdiction of the World Trade Organization (WTO).
-The WTO Agreement on Textiles and Clothing provided for the gradual dismantling of the quotas that existed under the MFA.
+The WTO Agreement on Textiles and Clothing (ATC) provided for the gradual dismantling of the quotas that existed under the MFA.
 This process was completed on 1 January 2005.
 However, large tariffs remain in place on many textile products.

 Bangladesh was expected to suffer the most from the ending of the MFA, as it was expected to face more competition, particularly from China.
 However, this was not the case.
-It turns out that even in the face of other economic giants, Bangladesh's labor is “cheaper than anywhere else in the world.”
+It turns out that even in the face of other economic giants, Bangladesh's labor is "cheaper than anywhere else in the world."
 While some smaller factories were documented making pay cuts and layoffs, most downsizing was essentially speculative – the orders for goods kept coming even after the MFA expired.
 In fact, Bangladesh's exports increased in value by about $500 million in 2006.

+Fast fashion and impacts on the textile industry

+As the textile industry grew in size, it also continuously grew in demand, largely due to the rise of the fast fashion industry.
+Fast fashion is defined as a clothing company strategy where companies are able to keep prices for their goods low by cutting costs in production, and are able to keep up with trends by having quick design to product turnaround speeds.
+In the 21st century with the rise of globalization more fast fashion companies have become worldwide powerhouses including Shein, Temu and H&M.

+This rise of fast fashion has increased demand for cheap textiles.
+It has also exacerbated the negative environmental impacts and worker health impacts that are prevalent in the textile industry.
+Despite the growth of Fast Fashion, multiple reports have concluded that less than 2% of garment workers worldwide earn a living wage.